emilwest/stats_notes/README.md

 # Retrieve data from Polisen open API

-Reruns a tibble of useful information.
+Returns a tibble of useful information from Swedish Police reports given a location and date information.
 More info here:
 <https://polisen.se/om-polisen/om-webbplatsen/oppna-data/api-over-polisens-handelser/>

 ``` r